liaquatali000/Bulk-Images-to-PDF-Converter/readme.md

 This is an open-source project, and contributions are welcome!
 If you have suggestions, bug reports, or improvements, feel free to submit a pull request or open an issue.

 ## License
-This project is released under an **open-source license** and is available for free use by all.
+This project is released under the GNU General Public License version 3 (GPL-3.0).
+Full license details can be found in the LICENSE file.

+## Contact
+For further inquiries or support, please [open an issue](URL_to_GitHub_issues_page) on our GitHub repository.

 ---

 Enjoy using **Image & PDF Converter**! 🚀